top of page

 • Update and codify more sustainable building practices, updating our municipal codes to reflect the reality of climate change.

-• Update and simplify municipal codes to make them easier to administer and comply with to encourage more affordable home construction.
+• Update and streamline municipal codes to make them easier to administer and comply with to encourage more affordable home construction.

 5. Smart Growth Advocacy:

-• Engage with state legislators to promote climate-smart housing policies.
+• Engage with state legislators to promote climate-smart housing policies to reduce urban sprawl into wildlands.

-• Advocate for more transit-oriented development in urban areas instead of in WUI areas, encouraging the concept of livable and walkable cities.
+• Advocate with Sacramento for more transit-oriented development in urban areas instead of in WUI areas, encouraging the concept of livable and walkable cities.

 • Develop data on the dangers of increased building in ecologically sensitive open spaces and dangerous wildlands.